anton-k/mig/docs/src/04-other-monads.md

 Our server has two routes:

-* get - to querry current state
+* get - to query current state
 * put - to add some integer to the state

 ```haskell